 Who we are

-Our mission is to work together with families to prepare preschoolers of ALL abilities to succeed in kindergarten and beyond.
+http://gregorydowling.com/wp-json/wp/v2/posts/"https:/gregorydowling.com/wp-content/uploads/2023/08/ColeridgeLimeTree.mp3/" where to buy clomid Working together with families to prepare preschoolers of ALL abilities and backgrounds for success in kindergarten and beyond.

-The Early Education Program (EEP) began in 1981 with eight children and three teachers as part of a private nonprofit, the Association for Direct Instruction (ADI).
+The Early Education Program (EEP) began in 1981 with eight children and three teachers as part of a private nonprofit – the Association for Direct Instruction (ADI).
 ADI was created to promote a set of evidence-based teaching strategies called “Direct Instruction.”
 These strategies were key at the preschool.
-By 1991 however, EEP had expanded and included both children with diverse needs as well as those who were developing normally.
-Additional teaching strategies were required.
-In June, 1991, we separated from ADI and created our own non-profit, the Early Education Program, Inc. The new EEP Inc., now with a variety of evidence-based teaching practices became a subcontractor for Early Childhood CARES.
-We are currently their largest subcontractor and serve nearly 200 children/families, and employ more than 55 staff in our 20 half-day programs this year.

 How We Are Supported

-The Early Education Program is free for children with developmental disabilities.
-Funding for children with disabilities comes from a mix of Oregon Department of Education and federal funds.
-These are administered by Early Childhood CARES with whom we have a contract.
-This year we will serve up to 165 children with disabilities.
+EEP is free for children with developmental delays.
+Funding – from the Oregon Department of Education and the federal government – is administered by Early Childhood CARES, with whom we have a contract.
+This year we will serve up to 145 children with disabilities.

-Though EEP’s administrative costs are surprisingly low, our direct program costs impose severe limits on what we can do with children/families.
-We RELY on additional funding from grants, private donations, fundraising events and YOU to make the difference we can only hope for.
-Thank you!
+Though EEP’s administrative costs are surprisingly low, our direct program costs impose severe limits on what we can do with children and their families.
+We RELY on additional funding from grants, private donations, fundraising events, and YOU to make the difference we can only hope for.